billfitzgerald/infosec-primer/testing_scenarios.md

 Using a browser, a user can check whether https is in use by looking at a Web page's URL.
 If the URL starts with *https://*, then the site is using a secure connection; if it begins with *http://*, it is not.
 This is a good basic check, but proxy logs of all of the application's requests must be examined (as described in this section) to get the full measure of https usage by an application.

-In an educational setting, [transport layer security](glossary.md#h.glossary-transport-layer-security) is a necessity in many -- but not all -- situations.
+In an educational setting, [Transport Layer Security](glossary.md#h.glossary-transport-layer-security) is a necessity in many -- but not all -- situations.
 Services that collect a username, a password, or any other potentially sensitive information should always use TLS.
 However, an application that doesn't require a login -- such as a publicly available online calculator that collects no personal information -- could be used safely without TLS.
 In general, though, given the ease with which TLS can be implemented, it is a good thing to look for.

 ## E2.2 Exploitability and Impact